phastlight/phastlight/README.md

 Phastlight is an asynchronous, event-driven command line tool and web server written in PHP 5.3+ inspired by Node.js

+Phastlight is built on top of libuv, the same library used behind Node.js.

 [Install Phastlight](#installation)

 [Benchmark against Node.js](#simple-http-server-benchmarked-with-php-546-and-nodejs-v088)